elmahygurl/Mini-Shell-using-lex-and-yacc/README.md

    - Flex

 ## Installation
-You can install the required tools on a Debian-based system using the following commands:
+You can install the required tools on a Debian-based system (Ubuntu) using the following commands:
-    ```bash
    #For C Compiler and Make
    sudo apt-get update
    sudo apt-get install build-essential